Why We Must Achieve Equitable ADHD Care for African American and Latinx Children

 Clinicians also need to understand how these additional factors lead to inequity in ADHD care from diagnosis to treatment:

-- Diagnosis and medication rates: A number of studies have found that Black and Latinx children, when compared white children, are less likely to receive a diagnosis of ADHD and to take a medication for ADHD.13 14 Black and Latinx children are also more likely to discontinue medication and disengage from treatment compared to white children.
+- Diagnosis and medication rates: A number of studies have found that Black and Latinx children, when compared to white children, are less likely to receive a diagnosis of ADHD and to take a medication for ADHD.13 14 Black and Latinx children are also more likely to discontinue medication and disengage from treatment compared to white children.
 15

 - Racism and discrimination: Black and Latinx children who report perceived racial and ethnic discrimination are more likely to have symptoms of ADHD, mood disorders, and other mental health conditions compared to white children.16